 TXPOST receives inquiries from across the state about starting a program or adding to an existing program on a daily basis.
-We encourage you to use these resources and invite you to connect with one of the many Regional Networks and system-building effort across the state to learn more.
+We encourage you to use these resources and invite you to connect with one of the many Regional Networks and system-building efforts across the state to learn more.

 These are some general resources on planning and starting an afterschool or summer program.